 Oldham 43 was built as an uncanopied open top double-decker, but was rebuilt as an enclosed single decker in 1933.
 It is likely that an eventual major restoration will see the car returned to its final post 1933 condition.
 The tram body was moved to Heaton Park on 17th June 2014 and is now stored in Lakeside Depot awaiting its turn for restoration.

-Blackpool 680 is currently on loan to the Blackpool Tramway.
-Although owned by the Manchester Transport Museu Society the tram has only run at Heaton Park for four months in 2015 between loan spells in Beamish and Blackpool.
+Blackpool 680 is on loan to the Blackpool Tramway.
+Although owned by the Manchester Transport Museum Society the tram has only run at Heaton Park for four months in 2015 between loan spells in Beamish and Blackpool.